-We take a look at what the options are, and how best to spend your money when it’s time to do the brakes
+We take a look at what the options are, and how best to spend your money when it’s time to talk about brake upgrades

 Brake upgrades aren’t just for performance cars and track days.
-Pulling up the tow rig in an emergency situation, or on the 10km run down off Toowoomba plateau, will put your braking components through about as much hell as the typical performance car will see on a few laps around a race track.
-So looking to upgrade your brakes inline with other performance modifications you’ve made to your tow rig, is not something you want to leave out.
+Pulling up the tow rig in an emergency, or towing in demanding conditions, will put your braking components through about as much hell as the typical performance car will see on a few hot laps.
+So looking to upgrade your brakes inline with other performance modifications you’ve made to your tow rig is not something you want to overlook.

 Upgraded, aftermarket braking components from a quality manufacturer (read: not eBay spec) will stop your vehicle better and quicker than the factory components.
-This is especially true when you’ve added a heap of weight to your tow rig, upped the GVM (see link next page), or are dragging three-plus tonnes behind it.
+This is especially true when you’ve added a heap of weight to your tow rig, upped the GVM, or are hauling three-plus tonnes behind it.

 Vehicle manufacturers want to minimise costs to the consumers, so they use components that are a compromise between cost and stopping power.
 Don’t get us wrong, the OEM components are quite sufficient for stopping the vehicle at typical driving weight, however, once you’ve added a bunch of gear including the kitchen sink, your brakes will need a bit of beefing up.

 Ever wondered why the HSV Colorado SportsCat costs a fair whack more than your average Holden Colorado?
 Aside from the suspension and other upgrades, they come with AP Racing brakes – quite a bit more expensive than the standard Holden equipment, but also much better braking performance.